-A Simplified Introduction to Medical Device Design ControlAriel Pollock Star**

-ONE: A Simplified Introduction to Medical Device Design Control
+A Simplified Introduction to Medical Device Design Control

-Often, when working on developing a medical device, designers and engineers find themselves stuck or having to repeat the same processes, again and again, to fix and perfect their design.
+Often, when working on developing a medical device and its design control, designers and engineers find themselves stuck or having to repeat the same processes, again and again, to fix and perfect their design.
 Considering these seven common steps for design and control of medical devices can help a team avoid some of the most common pitfalls.

 Since 1990 and 1993, the US (21 CFR 820.30) and EU (MDD 93/42/EEC) respectively included Medical Devices in their GMP (Good Manufacturing Practices) set of rules and regulations, with the International Standards Organization (ISO) following suit in 1996 by publishing their voluntary ISO 13485 standard.